My first attempt at reviewing Skeleton Tree, the new album from Nick Cave and the Bad Seeds, was not successful, although it was accurate.

 Skeleton Tree is the most powerful and affecting album I've ever heard.
 A portrait of unbridled grief and pain that somehow finds art and beauty in its creator's tormented anguish.
 It's wounded and raw and awful and beautiful.
 It's a masterpiece.

 I'd finally found that email and had downloaded the new Nick Cave album.
 The review was due by Tuesday, 10.00am, but I'd write it later.
-For now, I'd simply use the music to drown out the din of the newsroom while I filed a story on Mariah Carey having a bath.
+For now, I'd simply use the music to drown out the din of the newsroom while I filed a story about Mariah Carey having a bath.

 I finished my donut and put my headphones on.
 Then I pushed play and everything dissolved.